CaspianA1/CaspianA1/README.md

-Current senior at Bowdoin College.
+Recent grad from Bowdoin College.
 Interested in computer graphics/game engine development, programming language design/implementation, and plenty more.
 \
 \